jdsmithwes/stock-analytics-platform/README.md

 I am so thankful that I made this decision.
 Snowflake is an amazing data warehouse.
 After completing the Jaffle-Shop exercise I felt that I needed to reinforce my learnings with something more hands-on that didn't have training wheels.
 With all sports betting companies advertisements and personal love of sport, I have longed for some time to injest data from an API for the NFL or NBA so that I could clean it and prep it to be run through some ML model to assist with predicting sports outcomes.
 Unfortunately, I couldn't find the sort of API I wanted related to sports, but knew there were plenty out there for financial data.
 I pivoted and decided to complete a data workflow that sought to forecast equity performance.

 Since making that decison, I have learned so much and am constantly amazed at how fast time goes by when working on this project in my personal time. 😆😆😆

+## Biggest Lessons So Far.....

+## Learn From Generative AI..Just Don't Consume it